chakra-ui/panda/.changeset/silly-garlics-try.md

   is useful for testing and debugging.

 - `defaultProps` allows you to skip writing wrapper components just to set a few props.
-It also allows you to locally override the default variants of a recipe.
+It also allows you to locally override the default variants or base styles of a recipe.

 - `shouldForwardProp` allows you to customize which props are forwarded to the underlying element.
 By default, all props except recipe variants and style props are forwarded.